 "I'm so sorry for betraying you.
 I don't deserve your help...your love...even your goodwill.
 I'm a backstabber to my maker--and maybe that's the worst crime ever known.
 But God, things have gotten so bad.

 "I'm a single mom.
-My ex can't work right now because of his motorcycle accident.
-My kids need so much from me constantly.
+My kids need so much from me.
 I feel like I'm gonna break under this pressure.

 "God, I'm asking you for something--and you know I never really ask for stuff.
 I need a job--a good job.
 I don't know if you'll answer me; it'd be a miracle if you did.
 But really, I need help.
 I need...you."